 * Low natural gas and power prices could shut reactors

-* Filtered vents could cost up $15 million to $30 million
+* Filtered vents could cost up to $30 million

 * Filtered vents would be in addition to hardened vents

-Jan 9 (Reuters) - U.S. Nuclear Regulatory Commission (NRC) staff on Wednesday will brief the commission on its recommendation to require nuclear operators to spend tens of millions of dollars to install filtered vents at more than two dozen reactors.
+Jan 9 U.S. Nuclear Regulatory Commission (NRC) staff on Wednesday briefed the commission on its recommendation to require nuclear operators to spend tens of millions of dollars to install filtered vents at more than two dozen reactors.

-Energy analysts have said the filtered vents recommendation, which were in response to the staff's review of lessons learned from the 2011 Fukushima nuclear disaster in Japan, was just one of several factors that could increase costs of nuclear power and possibly lead to the shutdown of some older reactors.
+Energy analysts said the filtered vents recommendation, which was in response to the staff's review of lessons learned from the 2011 Fukushima nuclear disaster in Japan, is just one of several factors that could increase the cost of nuclear power and possibly lead to the shutdown of some older reactors.

-Other factors include the low cost of natural gas from record shale production that has pushed power prices to decade lows and reduced electric revenues, the lack of government action to limit greenhouse gas emissions, state efforts to pressure power capacity prices lower and increasingly strict environmental water and other regulations, the analysts said.
+Other factors include: the low cost of natural gas from record shale production that has pushed power prices to decade lows and reduced electric revenues; the lack of government action to limit greenhouse gas emissions; states' efforts to lower power capacity prices; and increasingly strict environmental water and other regulations, the analysts said.

-At the NRC meeting on Wednesday, the nuclear industry will also present their less-costly proposals to filter contaminants out of the reactor's containment in the event of an accident without the installation of costly external filters.
+At the NRC meeting on Wednesday, the nuclear industry presented its less costly proposals to filter radioactive contaminants out of a reactor's containment structure in the event of an accident.

 "This is not a decision making meeting for the NRC.
 The different parties will present the pros and cons of installing filters.
 We're basically at the beginning of the process ... and will come away from this meeting with a lot more information," Tom Kauffman, a spokesman at the Nuclear Energy Institute, an industry trade group, told Reuters.